Theatre (THTR)

 (EXPERIENTIAL LEARNING)

-Exploration of design elements common to scenic, properties, costume, sound and lighting design and the visual processes necessary for communicating these elements, including sketching, drafting, and rendering.
+Exploration of design elements common to scenic, properties, costume, makeup, hair & wigs, sound, projections and lighting design and the visual and aural processes necessary for communicating these elements, including sketching, drafting, rendering, editing and recording.
+Lecture, discussion, and Laboratory Work.

 Total Course fees: $60.00